DanteLore/dantelore/hugo/content/about/index.md

 </div>

-I tend to blog randomly about all these things - sometimes just to record an achivement, sometimes to remind me how I did something, so this site is a bit of a mix or random stuff.
+I tend to blog randomly about all these things - sometimes just to record an achivement, sometimes to remind me how I did something, so this site is a bit of a mix of random stuff.

 This site goes by a couple of other names too - formerly it was logicalgenetics.com and some of the more Land Rover-centric posts came from danandtheduke.co.uk.